Band Pricing

 Deviating from the recommended round numbers, even by just £1, will significantly impact our home’s visibility and exposure to buyers.
 Even a mere deviation of just £1 can mean the difference between our home sitting across two price bands or sitting in just one price band!

-To better understand this, let’s assume that we now price our home from £1,750,000 to £1,750,001.
+To better understand this, let’s assume (following on from the previous scenario) that we now price our home from £1,750,000 to £1,750,001.

-In other words, even the slightest deviation from the recommended round numbers can result in our home to not only go from sitting across two price bands to sitting in just one price band, but also end up missing a large portion of our likely buyer pool!
+Simply put, even the slightest deviation from the recommended round numbers can result in our home to not only go from sitting across two price bands to sitting in just one price band, but also end up missing a large portion of our likely buyer pool!

 We should avoid psychological pricing

-Let’s consider the impact that psychological pricing can have on our home if it was, a) already sitting in just one price band, or b) sitting across two price bands.
+Let’s consider the impact that psychological pricing can have on our home in terms of visibility and exposure to buyers, if it was, a) sitting in one price band, or b) sitting across two price bands.
+For the purpose of these two scenarios, let’s assume once again, following on from the previous scenario, that our home has a market value of £1,850,000.

-• Sitting across two price bands - if our home sits across two price bands, psychological pricing in this instance is yet another example of deviating from the round numbers set out by the portal, meaning that once again, not only does home end up sitting in just one price band, it also misses a large portion of our likely buyer pool!
+If our home sits across two price bands, psychological pricing in this instance is yet another example of deviating from the round numbers set out in the portal’s ‘price’ dropdown menu; meaning that the ‘pricing down’ of our home will not only move it from sitting across two price bands to sitting in one price band, but also result it missing a large portion of our likely buyer pool!

-To better understand this, let’s assume once again that our home has a market value of £1,850,000, only now we price our home from £1,750,000 to £1,749,999.
+To better understand this, let’s assume (following on from the previous scenario) that we now price our home from £1,750,000 to £1,749,999.

-In fact, our home will only be visible in the search results for those searching from any minimum price up to £1,750,000, or from £1,500,000 to any maximum price.
-Again, our home will end up sitting in just one price band!
+Also, ‘pricing down’ can place our home in a different price band.
+In our scenario, the ‘pricing down’ of our home places it in a different price band, where it will now only be visible in the search results for buyers searching from any minimum price up to £1,750,000, or from £1,500,000 to any maximum price.

-Why from £1,500,000?
+Why now £1,500,000?

-£1,500,000 is the closest price point available on Rightmove that is directly below £1,749,999.
+£1,500,000 is the closest price point from Rightmove’s ‘price’ dropdown menu that is directly below £1,749,999.

-Clearly, in trying to implement psychological pricing, we have ended up reducing our home’s visibility and exposure to buyers, especially those within our likely buyer pool!
+Clearly, in trying to implement psychological pricing, we have ended up reducing our home’s visibility and exposure to buyers, especially to those within our likely buyer pool!

 Should we market our home on Rightmove or Zoopla, or both?

 As mentioned earlier, Rightmove and Zoopla are the UK’s top two market leading property portals.
-Both portals can give our home tremendous visibility and exposure, as they’re the most relied upon resource for buyers who are looking for their next home.
+Both portals can give our home tremendous visibility and exposure, as they are the most relied upon resource for buyers who are looking for their next home.
 Choosing either portal to market our home is fine, but I’d personally recommend marketing on both portals to maximise our home’s visibility and exposure.

 Also as mentioned earlier, the price points and increments differ between Rightmove and Zoopla.
-And so, you may be wondering, ‘how can I price my home if I choose to market it on both portals?’
+And so, you may be wondering - ‘how can I price my home if I choose to market it on both portals?’

 Why should we follow Rightmove’s price points?